G. M. Durrani: In Delhi

 When Durrani came to Bombay, the playback system was not there, and one had to act on-screen.
 He didn't like running around trees and refused to work further.
 He faced a lot of difficulties and could not return as people would call him a "Kanjar".
-Minerva was to close down soon too.
-He soon joined the Delhi Radio Station of AIR (Akashvani (radio broadcaster)).
+Minerva was to close down soon, too.
+He soon joined the Delhi Radio Station of AIR (Akashvani (radio broadcaster)) and later quit this job on 31 December 1940.

-Durrani was working at the Delhi Radio Station where he got acquainted with poet Behzad Lakhnavi, whose many ghazals had been sung by Mallika-e-Ghazal (Queen of Ghazals) Begum Akhtar.
+Durrani was working at the Delhi Radio Station where he got acquainted with poet Behzad Lucknavi, whose many ghazals had been sung by Mallika-e-Ghazal (Queen of Ghazals) Begum Akhtar.

 Shift to Mumbai

 He later shifted to the Mumbai Radio Station where he met a big personality at the time, whom he considered one of his ustads (master), Station Director of Bombay station of AIR (Akashvani (radio broadcaster)), Baba-e-Nasharayat (Father of Broadcasting) Zulfiqar Ali Bukhari, who helped the radio station advance.
 Durrani called Zulfiqar Ali Bukhari "Ustad", to honour him.
 (Z. A. Bukhari, was the Station Director of Delhi station and Bombay station of AIR (Akashvani (radio broadcaster)).
 After the Partition of India and creation of Pakistan, Bukhari was made first director-general of Radio Pakistan (Pakistan Broadcasting Corporation) and later, he served as general manager of PTV (Pakistan Television Corporation)).

 G. M. Durrani's salary was soon fixed at Rs.
 40 per month.
-Here, he was working as a Drama Artist.
+Here, he was working as a 'Drama Artist'.
 He was soon counted as one of the best drama artists on the radio at that time.
 Over a period of three years, his salary had gone up to Rs.
 70 per month.
 But fate would soon call him back to films.

-Later, in 1939-40, when the concept of playback singing started, he was the first to lend his voice for a film titled Bahurani.
+Later, in 1939–40, when the concept of playback singing started, he was the first to lend his voice for a film titled Bahurani.
 The film was made by Sagar Movietone and its music director was Rafiq Ghaznavi.
 Durrani was then working as a full-time Singer in AIR (Akashvani (radio broadcaster)).
 Those were British days and they were not allowed to do any private recordings.
 But Ghaznavi insisted.
 Durrani laid down some conditions, like; the recording should be fixed on a Sunday night so that no outsiders would be allowed to enter the studio.
 Secondly, he said that his name shouldn't appear in credit titles or on discs.
 The song was a duet with Miss Rose, an Anglo-Indian, who didn't have much experience as a singer.
 He was paid Rs.75 for the song as against his salary of Rs.70 a month at AIR (Akashvani (radio broadcaster)).
 He then chucked his job on 31 December 1940 and decided to concentrate fully on his film career.